 - Utilize a variety of theories and philosophies regarding moral rightness and wrongness in order to make ethical choices as a leader.

 - Critically examine their own personal and intellectual journey as scholars in leadership studies and as evolving leaders.

 - Demonstrate mastery of the theory, research, and skills for leadership.

 - Articulate a broad understanding of key challenges and opportunities in leadership studies in various settings and contexts.

 - Demonstrate an ability to integrate theory and practice by applying a theory to a particular situation or case study.

 39 Credit Hours, 13 online courses, includes a Capstone Project.

 All courses are offered online allowing students and faculty from all over the globe to interact and learn from one another.
-Courses are offered in in three, 14-week semesters.
+Courses are offered in in four, 12-week semesters.